msgis/qgis-fiware/readme.md

 # FIWARE QGIS Connector

 A plugin for QGIS to connect to a FIWARE Context Broker instance.
-Currently this repo is POC.

 ---

+> [!WARNING]
+> As of April 2024, this repo is to be considered POC.

 ## Quickstart